 - Class C Penal Code Violations $1 - $500

 - Class C Violations Outside the Penal Code $1 - $1000

 - City Ordinance Violations $1 - $2000

 The fine does not include court costs which will vary from case to case.
 You will be expected to pay for fine and court costs at the time your case is heard.
 Court costs must be paid regardless of whether you have actually appeared in court.
 Mailed payments must have court costs included.
 State law requires an additional $25 be added to each case for any fine not paid within 30 days of judgment.
 Further, an additional $25 will be added to any offense occurring in a school zone.

 To view the schedule of fines list, click here.

 A defendant who is 18 years of age or older may make an appearance in person or by mail.
-However, if the defendant is a juvenile, or a minor in alcohol or tobacco related offenses, may only appear in person with their parent or guardian.
+However, if the defendant is a juvenile, or a minor in alcohol or tobacco related offenses, appearance must be made in person with their parent or guardian.

 If you fail to appear/pay and you do not have a driver’s license, warrants will be issued for your arrest.
 If you are unsure if a warrant has been issued, contact the court for more information.